Malyala-Srikanth/Malyala-Srikanth.github.io/extracurr.md

 				<header class="major">
 					<h3>Football</h3>
 				</header>
 				<p>I ❤ Football.
-I play Football twice a week.
-I follow Premier League, La Liga and Bundesliga.
-I know you will find it weird but, Tottenham Hotspur is my favourite team.
-Son Heung-Min is my favourite Player.
-I also love to Watch Borussia Dortmund playing.
-Marco Reus is a treat to watch sometimes. </p>
+I engage in playing Football two times per week.
+I am an avid follower of the Premier League, La Liga, and Bundesliga.
+Although it may seem unusual, my preferred team is Tottenham Hotspur.
+Among the players, Son Heung-Min holds a special place as my favorite.
+Additionally, I greatly enjoy observing the performances of Borussia Dortmund, with Marco Reus often delivering captivating displays on the field. </p>
 			</div>
 		</div>
 	</section>